-When it comes to location, the highest average paycheck ($138K annually) can be spotted in Boston, Mass.; New York, N.Y. ($103K), Iselin, N.J. (around $85K), and Charlotte, N.C. (approximately $84K) are the next top-paying cities.
-On the lower end is Dallas, Texas at about $61K.
-By state, the highest compensation levels appear in Massachusetts, where the average salary is $138K per year.
+When it comes to location, the highest average paycheck (approximately $138K annually) can be spotted in Boston, Mass.; New York, N.Y. (around $99K), Chicago, Ill. (about $95K), and Charlotte, N.C. ($83K) are the next top-paying cities.
+On the lower end is Dallas, Texas at $56K.
+By state, the highest pay levels are found in Massachusetts, where the average TIAA-CREF employee makes $138K per year.

 Years of Experience

 Survey participants who have worked at TIAA-CREF for between five and 10 years earn $82K per year on average.
 Workers who have been with the company for more than one year but less than five can make approximately $67K annually on average.
 Overall, the greater share of TIAA-CREF folks have 10-19 years of experience and earn an average about $91K per year.

 Being a Project Management Professional certainly has its perks — salaries approach $120K annually and far exceed the paychecks of those without certification.
 Becoming a Certified Financial Planner can certainly pay off here; those folks make around $89K on average.
 TIAA-CREF compensates law degree-holders the most at $180K per year.

 In this role, the best-paying skill appears to be Strategic Project Management; individuals who claim it among their capabilities enjoy a higher median salary of $122K annually.
 Project Management also popped up often in the survey as an important skill; just under one in four of employees surveyed report using it at work.
 Financial Analysis, Financial Advisor, and Customer Relationship Management are also desirable skills.